daegalus/csrd/content.en/05-game-mastering/01-creatures.md

 **Use:** While exploring an island, the PCs find carcasses that have been torn apart, the pieces scattered in all directions.
 A chimera lairs nearby, and if the characters draw attention to themselves, it hunts them down, too.

-**Gm Intrusion:** The Chimera Grabs A Character It Bites And Flies Off With The Victim
+**GM Intrusion:** The Chimera Grabs A Character It Bites And Flies Off With The Victim

 {{< hint danger >}} {{< columns2 >}} Chronophage <---> 4 (12) {{< /columns2 >}}{{< /hint >}}